If your new to gardening, you may not even know what a native plant, a non-native plant or an invasive plant means!

 More Posts About Native Gardening

-- Is Non-Native and Invasive the Same Thing?Does non-native mean the same thing as invasive?
+- Are Non-Native Plants Always Invasive Plants?Does non-native mean the same thing as invasive?
 Learn why non-native plants are not necessarily invasive…. and why all invasives are non-native.

 - Autumn Brilliance Serviceberry: a Tree for all SeasonsFrom early spring blooms to edible berries in the summer to fiery red fall foliage to branches that catch falling snow, the Autumn Brilliance Serviceberry is truly a tree for all seasons.

 What Blooms with What?

 Never know what to plant together?
 Find out with this FREE Plant Pairing Guide and become a pro at combining plants for the best garden design possible!